-Is the SOURCE of information you found trustworthy?

-Based on your UNDERSTANDING, is the information an opinion or a fact?

-Have you EVALUATED / considered the information from different angles?
+- Is the SOURCE of information you found trustworthy? - Based on your UNDERSTANDING, is the information an opinion or a fact? - R Have you done your RESEARCH and compared with multiple sources? - Have you EVALUATED / considered the information from different angles?